PennyLaneAI/pennylane/doc/introduction/chemistry.rst

-The function :func:`~.active_space` is used to create an `active space <https://en.wikipedia .org/wiki/Complete_active_space>`__  by classifying the Hartree-Fock molecular orbitals as doubly-occupied, active and external orbitals.
+The function :func:`~.active_space` is used to create an `active space <https://en.wikipedia .org/wiki/Complete_active_space>`__  by classifying the Hartree-Fock molecular orbitals as doubly-occupied, active, and external orbitals.
 Within this approximation, a certain number of *active electrons* can populate the *active orbitals*.

 .. code-block:: python